-On behalf of the Southern Brook Community Association, Cr Saunders would like to present a Centenary Sketch of the Southern Brook Hall to the present Councillors in recognition of their service to the community.
+On behalf of the Southern Brook Community Association, Cr Saunders presented a Centenary Sketch of the Southern Brook Hall to the present Councillors in recognition of their service to the community.

-In addition, Cr Saunders would like to thank the Council and Shire staff for their support during her two terms as an Elected Member for the East Ward of the Shire of Northam, serving eight years as a Councillor, and two as Deputy President.
+In addition, Cr Saunders thanked the Council and Management for their support during her two terms as an Elected Member for the East Ward of the Shire of Northam, serving eight years as a Councillor, and two as Deputy President.